 According to the ASPCA, you should not allow your feline friend to have raisins or grapes.
 Even though toxic traces are mainly connected with dogs, specialists such as the ASPCA feel the proof is solid enough that no felines should consume grapes, as well.

 To people, an avocado is a superfood.
 The avocado’s healthy fats are excellent on so many levels.
 However – for felines – it is an entirely different story.
 Just like how canines can’t consume avocados, neither can felines.
-Avocado has a chemical named Persin, which is harmful for cats.
+Avocado has a chemical named Persin, which is harmful to cats.
 It may induce tummy issues and cause cat diarrhea and vomiting in cats.

 Garlic and Onions

-Onions and garlic add a wonderful flavor to our foods (such as assisting in creating guacamole from an avocado shared above), but, they’re harmful for your pet.
+Onions and garlic add a wonderful flavor to our foods (such as assisting in creating guacamole from an avocado shared above), but, they’re harmful to your pet.
 Thiosulphate, an element in garlic and onions, may induce anemia in your cat.
 Also, it can be in onion powder, chives, and shallots.
 This is one other reason to keep foods such as guacamole far from felines – most ingredients are very harmful and may have some severe side effects if eaten.

 Too Much Salt